 Online Course Creation Tools – Desktop

-And here are the top downloadable/desktop choices.
-Keep in mind that all of these are Windows-based:
+So, getting to the list.
+Here are the top downloadable/desktop choices.
+Keep in mind that all of these are Windows-based (though they can run on Macs that can boot Windows.)

 Articulate was among the earliest companies to come up with a solid tool for converting PowerPoint into online courses.
 The original product, Presenter, was a winner and quickly grew to dominate the “rapid e-learning” market segment.
 Studio is the legacy of that original product – now a bundle of multiple products – and it is full featured and very powerful.
 My general experience with Studio is that even beginners can get up to speed on the Presenter component pretty quickly, but mastering all of the tools in basically a career decision – it takes quite a bit of time.
 That said, if you are in it for the long haul and really want to do professional, rapid authoring of high quality e-learning content, either Studio, or the next Articulate product, Storyline, are hard to beat.
 They would be my first choice in desktop authoring except that both are Windows-only, and I am a Mac user.
 Studio Standard runs $999 per license, while the Pro version – which include Engage, a tool for creating interactions – runs $1,398.